alicetra/Pantry-API-webserver/README.md

 These back-populations allow for two-way navigation of the relationships between the models, greatly simplifying querying. <br>
 Lastly, an Event Listener is set up to trigger after a new User record is inserted into the database.
 This listener automatically creates a new Pantry object associated with the newly created User.
 The pantry’s name is set to a string that includes the username of the User.
 It also ensures that every user has a pantry as soon as they are created, helping the sucess of establishing that one-to-one relationship automatically.

+## Detail any third party services that your app used.

+- flask: A micro web framework written in Python.
+- flask_sqlalchemy: Adds SQLAlchemy support to your Flask application.
+- flask_bcrypt: Provides bcrypt hashing utilities for your application.
+- flask_jwt_extended: Adds JWT functionality to your Flask application.
+- flask_marshmallow: An ORM/ODM/framework-agnostic library for converting complex datatypes to and from Python data types.
+- marshmallow: A lightweight library for converting complex datatypes to and from Python data types.
+- dotenv: A module that allows you to specify environment variables in traditional UNIX-like “.env” files.

 ## Describe the way tasks are allocated and tracked in your project.A software development plan

 For this project, I chose to use the Kanban system as a visual tool for managing my work.
 I used Trello as my Kanban system.
 This system helped me identify potential bottlenecks in my process and address them to maintain a smooth workflow.
 I organized my work into three stages: To Do, In Progress, and Done.
 As I completed tasks, I moved them from one stage to the next.